denten-books/plain-text/main.md

 "Assemblages of objects that families purposefully accumulate and arrange in them preserve and legitimize personal histories" [@arnold_life_2012, 161].

 Home, and home.

-"Perhaps the current rush to 'archive' has less to do with place/thing/practice and more with trying to save and preserve a sense of self as we face the uncertain future, emphasizing our agency in the selection and meaning making process that we fear threatens to outpace us" @taylor_save_2012.

-"It is that the word or sign man uses is the man himself" Pierce as quoted
-@weel_changing_2012

 [ln4-recursive]: See also @breuer_paradox_1993, 559-580.